pclaesen/docs.request.network/docs/request-network-api/recurring-payments.md

 ---
-description: Create subscriptions that would automatically be paid through out a timeframe.
+description: Create subscriptions that would automatically be paid throughout a timeframe.
 ---

 # Recurring payments